ShaunRW/CustomTimeTrials/README.md

 ### Todo: ###

 ##### Planned for v0.1.x: #####
-* Add a way to exit out of a time trial whenever.

 ##### Planned: #####
 * Show time of current lap on the hud.